offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### OFFEN_SERVER_AUTOTLS
 {: .no_toc }

-In case you want Offen to automatically request a free SSL certifcate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve Offen from.
+In case you want Offen to automatically request a free SSL certificate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve Offen from.
 This will have the application automatically handle certificate issuing and renewal.

 __Heads Up__
 {: .label .label-red }